-4.18 Alcoholic Violation of the University Alcohol and 1 st offer nse:

-Beverages Controlled Substance Policy, including but \$ Online educational

-8 not limited to the use, consumption, Ŧ program

-possession, purchase, sale, and/or \$ One (1) semester

-distribution of alcoholic beverages on disciplinary probation

-University property, or at any of its \$ Campus service (25-

-activities (whether on or off-campus) are 50 hours)

-prohibited, except as expressly permitted by \$ Parental notification

-University regulations and local, state and if meets guidelines

-federal law.
-Alcoholic beverages may not, in \$ Fine \$150.00

-any circumstances, be used by, possessed by 2 nd offe ense:

-or distributed to any person under twenty- \$ One (1) year up to

-one (21) years of age.
-(Refer to Alcohol and tenure disciplinary

-Illegal Controlled Substances Policy.) probation

-\$ Educational

-assignment/counseling

-and/or campus

-service(25-50 hours)

-\$ Parental notification

-if meets guidelines

-\$ Fine \$300.00

-3 rd offe

-\$ Disciplinary

-probation throughout

-tenure at university

-\$ Removal from

-university housing

-\$ Parental notification

-if meets guidelines

-\$ Loss of privileges to

-all residence halls

-\$ Fine \$500.00
+Alcoholic Beverages Violation of the University Alcohol and Controlled Substance Policy, including but not limited to the use, consumption, possession, purchase, sale, and/or distribution of alcoholic beverages on University property, or at any of its activities (whether on or off-campus) are prohibited, except as expressly permitted by University regulations and local, state and federal law.
+Alcoholic beverages may not, in any circumstances, be used by, possessed by or distributed to any person under twenty-one (21) years of age.
+(Refer to Alcohol and Illegal Controlled Substances Policy.)
+Controlled Substances Policy.)
+Parental notification if meets guidelines Controlled Substance Policy, including but not limited to the use, consumption, possession, purchase, sale, and/or distribution of alcoholic beverages on University property, or at any of its activities (whether on or off-campus) are prohibited, except as expressly permitted by University regulations and local, state and federal law.
+Alcoholic beverages may not, in any circumstances, be used by, possessed by or distributed to any person under twenty-one (21) Online educational program One (1) semester disciplinary probation Campus service (25-50 hours) Parental halls • Fine \$500.00 • meets guidelines Fine \$150.00 2nd offense: One (1) year up to tenure disciplinary probation Educational assignment/counsel ing and/or campus service(25-50 hours) Parental notification if meets guidelines Fine \$300.00 3rd offense: Disciplinary probation throughout tenure at university Removal from university housing Parental notification if meets guidelines Loss of privileges to all residence halls meets guidelines • Parental notification if meets guidelines 1